Get help now Make a donation

 • People turning to AI because they feel they can’t talk to anyone else

-• People forming emotional or “therapy‑like” relationships with AI tools not designed to give mental health support
+• People forming emotional or “therapy‑like” relationships with AI tools that are not designed to give mental health support

 AI is becoming common very quickly.
 We want to make sure people get information that is safe, clear, and based on real evidence.